Mississippi to Nebraska Moving Guide

 ---|---|---|

-- Nebraska, on the other hand, is often described as moderately conservative
+- Nebraska, on the other hand, is often described as generally conservative with Republican statewide dominance and split electoral votes, with the Omaha-area district sometimes competitive

 Education Guide When Moving from Mississippi to Nebraska